TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 # Challenges

-- It was my first time using SQL and by extension SQLite.
-I had to learn the basic syntax and use it to access the database and retrieve the exact information I wanted.
-Overall it was a great introduction, and got me curious to keep working with it.
+- It was my first time using SQL and by extension SQLite
+  - I had to learn the basic syntax
+  - Access the SQL database and write the statements that retrieve the exact information I wanted
+  - Overall it was very enjoyable and it got me curious to do more things with it.
--
+- User testing
+  - I had to test for multiple inputs to make sure the app didn't crash, which took me quite a while and I'm still not 100% sure it won't crash.

 # Lessons learned